 President Manuel L. Quezon frequented the house alighting from the PNR train that would make a special stop in front of the property.
 The house was on a hilltop and was looking forward the Calauag Bay.

-A few upgrades has been introduced to the house.
-Colored glass on top of the window replacing the capiz, a landing in the front door before the stairs, glass doors at the rear for more light, new Calados as none was left, additional set of stairs to access the second floor, removed one post in the middle of the living room.
+A few upgrades have been introduced to the house.
+Colored glass on top of the window replacing the capiz, a landing in the front door before the stairs, glass doors at the rear for more light, new Calados as none was left, an additional set of stairs to access the second floor, removed one post in the middle of the living room.

 Cheers to our engineers and craftsmen, we can still enjoy the grandeur of the past.